llaske/sugarizer/README.md

 	sudo supervisorctl stop sugarizer

-# Build Sugarizer Client for Android or iOS
+# Build Client for Android or iOS

 Sugarizer Client could be packaged as an Android or iOS application using [Cordova](http://cordova.apache.org/).